raghubetina/syllabus-chapters/README.md

 We will be using cloud-based software, so that everyone's environments are consistent and no one has to worry about dealing with e.g. installing software on work-issued laptops.

 Primarily, we'll be using a service called Gitpod for this.
 The regular subscription price is $30/month.
-[If you jump through some hoops to get the student price, it's $9/month.](https://www.gitpod.io/github-student-developer-pack/){:target="_blank"} If you use less than 100/month, which might be possible if you're careful about closing your tab when you're done working, then it's free.
+[If you jump through some hoops to get the student price, it's $9/month.](https://www.gitpod.io/github-student-developer-pack/){:target="_blank"} If you use less than 100 hours/month, which should be possible if you're careful about closing your tab when you're done working, then it's free.

 All other required software is free.

+## Zoom

+Unauthorized student recording of classroom or other academic activities (including advising sessions or office hours) is prohibited.
+Unauthorized recording is unethical and may also be a violation of University policy and state law.
+Students requesting the use of assistive technology as an accommodation should contact the instructor.
+Unauthorized use of classroom recordings — including distributing or posting them — is also prohibited.
+Under the University’s Copyright Policy, faculty own the copyright to instructional materials — including those resources created specifically for the purposes of instruction, such as syllabi, lectures and lecture notes, and presentations.
+Students cannot copy, reproduce, display or distribute these materials.
+Students who engage in unauthorized recording, unauthorized use of a recording or unauthorized distribution of instructional materials will be referred to the appropriate University office for follow-up.

+### Asynchronous material on your own

+### Office hours

+### Piazza

 ## Topics